-The values a_m , d_m , and s_m are set with Material using a pname of COLOR_INDEXES.
+The values a_m , d_m , and s_m are set with Material using a pname of COLOR-INDEXES.
 Their initial values are 0, 1, and 1, respectively.
 The additional state consists of three floating-point values.
 These values have no effect on RGBA lighting.

-2.19.6 Clamping or Masking
+2.13.6 Clamping or Masking

 When the GL is in RGBA mode and vertex color clamping is enabled, all components of both primary and secondary colors are clamped to the range [0, 1] after lighting.
 If color clamping is disabled, the primary and secondary colors are unmodified.
-Vertex color clamping is controlled by calling void ClampColor(enum target, enum clamp);
+Vertex color clamping is controlled by calling ClampColor, as described in section 3.7.5, with a target of CLAMP_VERTEX_COLOR.